-Regarding cost efficiency and cost discipline, the risk strategy objective involves avoiding costly claims.
-A measure here are the tools and processes of risk management, claims management and the internal control system, as well as continuous cost controlling.
+Regarding digitalisation, cost efficiency and cost discipline, the risk strategy objective involves avoiding costly claims.
+Risk mitigating measures here are the tools and processes of risk management, claims management and the internal control system, as well as continuous cost controlling.